bitjson/typescript-starter/README.md

 ### Building browser dependencies

-This starter demonstrates importing and using a CommonJS module ([`hash.js`](https://github.com/indutny/hash.js)) for it's `hash256` method.
+This starter demonstrates importing and using a CommonJS module ([`hash.js`](https://github.com/indutny/hash.js)) for it's `hash256` method when built for the browser.
 See the `build:browser-deps` [package script](./package.json) and [rollup.config.js](./config/exports/rollup.config.js) for more details.
 Of course, your project likely does not need this dependency, so it can be removed.
 If your library doesn't need to bundle external dependencies for the browser, several other devDependencies can also be removed (`browserify`, `rollup-plugin-alias`, `rollup-plugin-commonjs`, `rollup-plugin-node-resolve`, etc).

 ### Dependency on `tslib`